 \subsection{Standard BM-configurations}

-We begin naively with the easy situation in which points can be moved without affecting the bubble. \begin{defin} Let $\sigma \in \mathcal{BM}_{(1,1),\rho}$.
+We begin naively with the easy situation in which points can be moved without affecting the bubble. \begin{definition} Let $\sigma \in \mathcal{BM}_{(1,1),\rho}$.
 A \textbf{BM-configuration} (Bubbling-Movement configuration) on $\sigma$ is the datum of a bubble $B$ together with an embedded twin pair $\mu$ based at a vertex $p$ of $B$.
-We denote the configuration by $(B,\mu,p)$. \end{defin} We introduce now the nicest type of BM-configuration, which will allow us to perform local deformations of the structure preserving the bubble. \begin{defin} A BM-configuration $(B,\mu,p)$ on $\sigma \in \mathcal{BM}_{(1,1),\rho}$ is said to be a \textbf{standard BM-configuration} if either all the arcs are disjoint and disjointly developed outside the obvious intersections (i.e. $\partial B \cap \mu = \{p\}$ and $dev(\partial B)\cap dev(\mu)=\{dev(p)\}$) or the embedded twin pair is entirely contained in the boundary of the bubble (i.e. $\mu_1,\mu_2\subset\partial B$). \end{defin}
+We denote the configuration by $(B,\mu,p)$. \end{definition} We introduce now the nicest type of BM-configuration, which will allow us to perform local deformations of the structure preserving the bubble. \begin{definition} A BM-configuration $(B,\mu,p)$ on $\sigma \in \mathcal{BM}_{(1,1),\rho}$ is said to be a \textbf{standard BM-configuration} if either all the arcs are disjoint and disjointly developed outside the obvious intersections (i.e. $\partial B \cap \mu = \{p\}$ and $dev(\partial B)\cap dev(\mu)=\{dev(p)\}$) or the embedded twin pair is entirely contained in the boundary of the bubble (i.e. $\mu_1,\mu_2\subset\partial B$). \end{definition}